Limited-Time Film Photography Experience – Coming to Queenstown October Only

 That said — if you’re a family or group of 5, we might be able to make it work with a bit of tweaking.
 Just get in touch before booking and we’ll see what’s possible.

-The class will go ahead, but it would pay to come dressed for the conditions.
-We will be out taking pictures on for part of the course so warm layers and wet weather options are a good idea.
-We have space to store your outdoor coats and hats at the darkroom.
+The class will go ahead, but come dressed for the conditions.
+We will be outdoors taking pictures for part of the course so warm layers and wet weather options are sensible.
+We have space to store your outdoor coats and hats in the darkroom.

 The darkroom is located within easy walking distance of several excellent cafés and lunch spots in Queenstown.
-There’s a natural break between shooting and developing where you’ll have time to refuel.
+There’s a natural break between shooting and developing where you’ll have time to refuel and we should be all done in time for you to get lunch once the session is complete.

-You’re also more than welcome to bring your own packed lunch or drinks, especially if you have dietary needs or prefer something quick and familiar.
+You’re welcome to bring your own snacks or drinks though, especially if you have dietary needs or prefer something quick and familiar.

 Please note: we kindly ask that no food or open drinks be brought into the darkroom itself — we’ll have a safe space nearby for storing your things.